 We teach IT and Computing to all children, whatever their ability.
 Computing forms part of the National Curriculum to provide a broad and balanced education for all children.
 Through the teaching of Computing we provide opportunities that enable all pupils to make progress.
-We do this by setting suitable challenges and responding to each child's individual needs.
+We do this by setting suitable challenges and responding to each child's individual needs and using accessibility features when required.
 Where appropriate, IT can be used to support SEND children on a one-to-one basis where children receive additional support.